ramyadhadidi/ramyadhadidi.github.io/_pages/about.md

 ---
 ### About Me

-I am a machine learning researcher at [SK hynix](http://www.skhynix.com/).
-I work at the intersection of hardware, software, and edge devices, in all of which focusing on the efficient execution of deep learning algorithms.
+I am an applied machine learning researcher at [Rain](https://rain.ai/) which enables robust, low-power training in addition to highly performant inference at the edge.
+I integrate and demonstrate Rain technology in a range of compelling applications.

 <!-- ### Talks
 &nbsp;&nbsp;&nbsp; __\[February\]__ [USC](https://viterbi.usc.edu/calendar/?event=102812#user_options)